MLH/mlh-policies/member-event-guidelines.md

 Each year, our team has the privilege of partnering with passionate event organizers and community leaders (like yourself!) to put on world-class hackathons. **Together, we have empowered hundreds of thousands of hackers by creating opportunities for them to learn, build, and share their amazing creations.** Today, you’re taking the first step toward joining us in changing the lives of countless hackers!

 As an MLH Member Event hackathon, you and your team will have access to MLH’s full suite of support and resources.
 We’ll make planning your hackathon a breeze by providing mentorship with best practices, advising your team, and helping you create unforgettable experiences for hackers.
-We’ll even be right there alongside you in-person or digitally during the weekend to make sure everything goes according to plan and that your hackathon is a huge success.
+We’ll even be right there alongside you in-person during the weekend to make sure everything goes according to plan and that your hackathon is a huge success.

 This document contains everything you need to know to partner with MLH: a step-by-step overview of the application process including what your team needs to do at each step of the process, prerequisites to qualify, the benefits MLH provides to you, and your team, and what we expect from you.